SETTING UP MEETINGS WITH YEAR TEACHERS

 AS AN ASIDE

+of expenditure.
 Some schools would find a bottle of wine acceptable, others may not approve of alcohol.
 It is best to know when and how much to spend.
 However, small presents, carefully

 I think most teachers have sufficient scented candles!

-for an early appointment with the Year Teacher to discuss your child's Learning Style and interests, and give you time to investigate suitable establishments.
-The good ones book out
+early appointment with the Year Teacher to discuss your child's Learning Style and interests, and give you time to investigate suitable establishments.
+The good ones book out early.

 Very Best of Luck!